victorwoo/transcript-video/README.md

 ## Features

-- **Video Transcription:** Supports .mp4, .avi, mkv, and .mov formats.
+- **Video Transcription**: Supports .mp4, .avi, mkv, and .mov formats.
-- **Subtitle Management:** Removes existing subtitle files with .json, .tsv, .txt, or .vtt extensions.
+- **Subtitle Management**: Removes existing subtitle files with .json, .tsv, .txt, or .vtt extensions.
-- **Progress Tracking:** Provides a progress bar to monitor the process.
+- **Progress Tracking**: Provides a progress bar to monitor the process.
-- **Verbose Mode:** Display detailed execution information when `-Verbose` is used.
+- **Verbose Mode**: Display detailed execution information when `-Verbose` is used.

 ## Screen Shots